Tatsh/xchain/README.md

     export TARGET="arm-apple-darwin"
     export PREFIX="/usr/$TARGET"

 Build cctools and ld64.
 Do not build GCC.
-Instead build LLVM as described above but.
+Instead build LLVM as described above.

+cctools for Gentoo the easy way (as root, example amd64 architecture):

+    export OVERLAY="/usr/tatsh-overlay" # or where you want it git clone git://github.com/tatsh/tatsh-overlay.git $OVERLAY
+    echo "$PORTDIR_OVERLAY=\"\$PORTDIR_OVERLAY $OVERLAY\"" >> /etc/make.conf
+    eix-update # optional, only if you have eix installed echo 'cross-arm-apple-darwin/cctools ~amd64' >> /etc/portage/package.keywords
+    emerge cross-arm-apple-darwin/cctools

 The difference comes in building LLVM GCC.
 Use LLVM-GCC from Apple's site, apply the patches as described, but build with the following arguments to `./configure` (note lack of `-m32`):